 First Morning Light of the New Year.
-The photos below are from my morning run on the 1st of January – down through the quiet side roads to the river near my boyfriend’s parents’ home in Kottayam, Kerala, Land of Coconuts.
-First Memorable Moment of the year, and a pretty serene and lush one at that!
-When I got back to the house, I was met by freshly brewed coffee, masala scrambled eggs and a livingroom and terrace full of lovely people – my boyfriend and both our sets of parents as well as his brother and his wife and their two kids and her parents… Everyone was cheerful and ready to fully enjoy our last full day together for now, after a lovely New Year’s holiday.
-The day after, my parents would be going back to Denmark, we’d be headed for Singapore, my boyfriend’s brother and his family would be returning to their home in Atlanta and his sister-in-law’s parents would be hopping back up to Goa, where we all, except for my parents, had spent Christmas.
+The photos below are from my 1 Jan morning run – down through the quiet side roads to the river near Sanoop’s parents’ home in Kottayam, Kerala, Land of Coconuts.
+First Memorable Moment of the year – a pretty serene and lush one at that!
+When I got back to the house, I was met by freshly brewed coffee, masala-scrambled eggs and a living room and terrace full of lovely people – Sanoop, his parents, my parents and Sanoop’s brother and his wife and their two kids and her parents… Everyone was cheerful and ready to fully enjoy our last full day together for now, after a lovely New Year’s holiday.
+The day after, my parents left for Denmark, we headed for Singapore, Sanoop’s brother and his family returned to their home in Atlanta and Sanoop’s sister-in-law’s parents hopped back up to their home in Goa, where we all, except for my parents, had spent Christmas.
 For most of the day, we just hung out in the garden, chatting, reading, listening to music.